 20. The Best School Year Ever by Barbara Robinson

-Want a funny book that will keep your students talking?
+Want a funny book for third graders to engage with?
 This is it!

 Throughout the school year, anything that goes wrong is blamed on one Herdman kid or another, but when the narrator is asked to write a compliment about each kid in class, it is discovered that maybe the Herdmans aren't so bad after all.